Author: Joe Kizlauskas

 Many punters are unaware of the possible betting strategies within gambling, it is not just about betting on the winner of an event.
 There are so many different sectors within betting on particular events, you can literally bet on any circumstance.
 Betting strategies make betting more interesting and enjoyable.
-You may have heard of other betting strategies such as: Lay Betting, Ante Post Betting and Hedge Betting etc.
+You may have heard of other betting strategies such as Lay Betting, Ante-Post Betting and Hedge Betting etc. This type of football prediction is fun as its different to the generic accumulator bet or win/lose/draw singles bets predictions.

 What is a Banker Bet?